rackerlabs/technical-blog/content/blog/2020-03-06-announcing-the-launch-of-OpenStack-Train-v20/index.md

 metaDescription: "Rackspace is launching OpenStack Train v20, which is the latest open-source software release as part the OpenStack Ansible project."
 ogTitle: "Announcing the launch of OpenStack Train v20"
 ogDescription: "Rackspace is launching OpenStack Train v20, which is the latest open-source software release as part the OpenStack Ansible project."
+slug: "announcing the launch of OpenStack Train v20"
 ---

 Rackspace is launching OpenStack&reg; Train v20, which is the latest open-source